BabisSt/LSTM-Neural-Network-and-Notes-on-LSH-HyperCube-Frechet/README.md

 # Multi-layered LSTM neural network and LSTM with Autoencoder and Notes

-Data Clustering Third Project For Software Development for Algorithmic Problems
+Data Clustering Third Project For Software Development for Algorithmic Problems<br /><br />

-Experimented with epochs batches and loss functions.
+Experimented with epochs batches and loss functions.<br />
-Trained and tested the network changing the layers each time.
+Trained and tested the network changing the layers each time.<br />
-Implemented an autoencoder for another LSTM network.
+Implemented an autoencoder for another LSTM network.<br />
-Used the networks for previous implemented algorithms such as LSH,HyperCube,Discrete and Continuous Frechet and took notes for their validity.
+Used the networks for previous implemented algorithms such as LSH,HyperCube,Discrete and Continuous Frechet and took notes for their validity.<br />
-Not fully functional
+Not fully functional<br /><br />